mlc-mlapis/docs/src/documentation/services/search-engines/elasticsearch.md

 ### From your local environment

-The local environment offers ==**not only possibilities for local development**== but also a general ability to ==**manage all Zerops development or production services**== , using zcli VPN.
+The local environment offers ==**not only possibilities for local development**== but also a general ability to ==**manage all Zerops development or production services**== , using zCLI VPN.

-To connect to the Elasticsearch from your local workspace, you can utilize the [VPN](/documentation/cli/vpn.html) functionality of our [Zerops zcli](/documentation/cli/installation.html), as mentioned above.
+To connect to the Elasticsearch from your local workspace, you can utilize the [VPN](/documentation/cli/vpn.html) functionality of our [Zerops zCLI](/documentation/cli/installation.html), as mentioned above.
 This allows you to access the search engine the same way other services inside the project can, but unlike those services, you cannot use references to the environment variables.
 Therefore, if you need them, you should copy the values manually through the **How To Access** / **Search engine access details** section of the service detail in your application and use them in your private local configuration strategy.

 ![Elasticsearch Service](./images/Elasticsearch-Access-Details.png "Search Engine Access Details")